June 1962 Alcatraz escape: Investigation

-On July 17, a month after the escape, a Norwegian ship, SS Norefjell, spotted a body floating in the ocean 15 nmi from the Golden Gate Bridge.
+On July 17, a month after the escape, the Norwegian ship SS Norefjell spotted a body floating in the ocean 15 nmi from the Golden Gate Bridge.
 Although the crew knew of the escape, their ship did not have a large cold storage facility aboard and could not recover the body.
-They also had no radio contact with the coast guard.
-San Francisco County Coroner Henry Turkel cast doubt on speculation that it could have been one of the escapees, emphasizing the improbability that a body would still be floating on the surface of the ocean after more than a month; instead, Turkel proposed that the corpse may have been that of Cecil Phillip Herrman, a 34-year-old unemployed baker who had jumped from the Golden Gate Bridge five days earlier.
+They also had no radio contact with the Coast Guard.
+San Francisco County Coroner Henry Turkel cast doubt on speculation that it could have been one of the escapees, emphasizing the improbability that a body would still be floating after more than a month; instead, Turkel proposed that the corpse may have been that of Cecil Phillip Herrman, a thirty-four-year-old unemployed baker who had jumped from the Golden Gate Bridge five days earlier.

 West told interrogators that the inmates had planned to paddle to Angel Island, two miles to the north of Alcatraz, then onto the mainland, where they had planned to steal clothes and a car.
 FBI investigators announced their official position that, while it was theoretically possible for the men to have reached Angel Island, the odds of them having survived the turbulent currents and frigid waters of the bay were negligible.
-According to the final FBI report, the raft was never found, and no such thefts on the mainland were either reported or traced to the fugitives.
+According to the final FBI report, the raft was never found and no such thefts on the mainland were either reported or traced to the fugitives.

 Various hoaxes occurred in the week after the escape.
-A day after the escape, a man claiming to be John Anglin called a lawyer, Eugenia MacGowan, in San Francisco to arrange a meeting with the U.S. Marshals office.
+The following day, a man claiming to be John Anglin called a lawyer, Eugenia MacGowan, in San Francisco to arrange a meeting with the local office of the United States Marshals Service.
 When MacGowan refused, the caller terminated the phone call.
 A postcard arrived at the San Francisco office of the FBI, written, "Ha, ha, ha!
 We made it.
 Frank, John, and Clarence."
-The FBI dismissed it is a hoax and fingerprints and handwriting on the card did not match Clarence's handwriting.
-A man claiming to be Morris phoned acting Warden Arthur Dollison, but when Dollison questioned him about personal details he was certain Morris would know, the man hung up.
+The FBI dismissed it as a hoax; fingerprints and handwriting on the card did not match Clarence's.
+A man claiming to be Morris phoned Acting Warden Arthur Dollison, but when Dollison questioned him about personal details he was certain Morris would know, the man hung up.